-The reason being by understanding the feelings you will experience at each stage, you will then be better equipped to identify and deal with them.
+The reason being by understanding the feelings you will experience during the business journey, you'll then be better equipped to identify and deal with them.
 That will in turn allow for greater clarity of thought and ensure for better informed strategic and investment decision making.
 Read on to discover and learn more about managing the emotional journey of running an enterprise.

 Running a business can be hugely exciting because the possibilities appear endless.
 However, particularly if you’re a first time entrepreneur, you may lack the knowledge for running all areas of the business effectively which results in the other common emotions at play, tension and fear.

-This is the initial frantic period, you'll have a new product or service that you're bringing to the market.
-It will be both a very exciting as the possibilities seem endless but also an anxious period with so much time, effort and money riding on it.
+This is the initial frantic period, you'll have a new product or service and you'll be trying to build a profitable business starting from scratch.
+It will be very exciting as the possibilities seem endless but also an anxious period with so much time, effort and money riding on it.